- A tan is your skin’s defense mechanism in response to receiving too much ultraviolet (UV) radiation from sunlight or other sources.

 Tanning booths appeared in the early part of the 20th century as a means of medical research.
 In light of doctors’ warnings about sun radiation, tanning beds gained popularity in the 1970s as a supposedly healthy alternative to tanning in natural sunlight.

-Tanning beds are simply not good for you.
-Avoiding the sun but replacing it with a tanning bed is not an effective solution.
-In combined studies by the International Agency for Research on Cancer (IARC), findings show that “the risk of cutaneous melanoma is increased by 75 percent when the use of tanning devices starts before age 30.”
+Tanning beds are dangerous, and avoiding the sun but replacing it with a tanning bed does not reduce the risks that are associated with UV damage to your skin.
+In combined studies by the International Agency for Research on Cancer, findings show that “the risk of cutaneous melanoma is increased by 75 percent when the use of tanning devices starts before age 30.”

 Tanning bed risks include the following: